DanCraft99/gn-standalone-mirror/README.md

 Since the GN boostrap script is not maintained regularlily, the bootstrap build often fails for mostly irrelevant changes in the supporting Chromium code.
 This repo aims to maintain a Point Release that builds out of box for Windows/Linux/MacOS X with and only with the bootstrap script.

 Dependency:
+1) Ninja Build
 GN generates low-level "ninja" build files and uses ninja to do the real building job.
 You will need to have ninja binary included in the system environemnt PATH.

+2) msvcrt64.bat for Windows build

+    a) Use the Windows SDK menus from Windows Startup Menu.
+Or

+    b) Use the following link at https://gist.github.com/DanCraft99/3a99be44e26a1cd878b8578863cfcef6 for setup.

 Build Steps:
 1) To pull the code with submodules: